-Hantavirus is a life-threatening disease spread to humans by rodents that has symptoms similar to influenza.
+Hantavirus is a life-threatening disease spread to humans by rodents.
+It has symptoms similar to influenza.

 Hantavirus pulmonary syndrome; Hemorrhagic fever with renal syndrome

 Hantavirus is carried by rodents, especially deer mice.
 The virus is found in their urine and feces, but it does not make the animal sick.

 It is believed that humans can get sick with this virus if they come in contact with contaminated dust from mice nests or droppings.
 You may come in contact with such dust when cleaning homes, sheds, or other enclosed areas that have been empty for a long time.

 Hantavirus does not seem to spread between humans.

 The early symptoms of hantavirus disease are similar to the flu and include:

 People with hantavirus may begin to feel better for a very short amount of time, but within 1-2 days, it becomes hard to breathe.
 The disease gets worse quickly.
 Symptoms include: